This post will be split in 4 parts:

 preset

-so people can use your design system tokens - an outdir package (
+so people can use your design system tokens@acme-org/styled-system

-) so your users can override or extend your design system tokens - and of course your components (
+) so your users can override or extend your design system tokens@acme-org/components

 There’s a recent trend of creating a component library and distributing it as a copy-paste